A Complete Guide to Paying for College

 The FAFSA shows the federal government your level of financial need based on your and your family’s unique financial situation.
 After you’ve completed the FAFSA, you may be eligible for:

 The FAFSA has various deadlines for both federal aid eligibility and state aid eligibility.
-The federal deadline for the 2021-2022 academic year is June 30, 2022.
-Each college will have its own deadline for college-/university-specific aid.
+Each college will have its own deadline for aid specific to the college or university.
 States will have varying deadlines, as well.
 Check the FAFSA website for the most up-to-date deadlines.

 There are thousands of scholarships available, based on criteria like: